Full House Wiring Diagram

 The following simple house wiring diagram is an illustration of safe distribution of electricity to lighting, sockets, and appliances.
 Safety and efficiency are provided by the use of proper MCB protection, earthing, and labeling.

-- Connect incoming mains supply to the house distribution board.
+- Connect theswitch output to the home distribution board.

 Testing & Final Adjustments

-- Document the wiring and inspection results for safe maintenance.
+- Document wiring and testing results for reference and maintenance.

 Frequently Asked Questions - Full House Wiring Diagram: